Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Limitations and Future Directions

 \paragraph{Cross-validation and noise design.} Stage~2 selects ridge regularization via leave-one-out cross-validation.
 Because adjacent time points share lagged features, LOO can leak temporal information; blocked or rolling CV would provide a stricter protocol.
 Additionally, AR(1) noise with larger $\alpha$ has higher marginal variance, so Phase~2 reward degradation conflates temporal correlation with noise power.
 A design matching marginal variance across $\alpha$ while varying only autocorrelation would isolate the non-Markov contribution.

-\paragraph{Theoretical guarantees.} The proposed score currently lacks formal statistical guarantees.
+\paragraph{Theoretical guarantees.} MVS currently lacks formal statistical guarantees.
 The two-stage procedure creates dependencies between the residuals and the ridge models that complicate standard hypothesis testing.
-Establishing Type~I and Type~II error rates, or connecting the score to conditional independence tests with known power properties, would put the method on firmer theoretical ground.
+Establishing Type~I and Type~II error rates, or connecting MVS to conditional independence tests with known power properties, would put the method on firmer theoretical ground.